 People can take action to prevent Lyme disease by exercising caution when in environments with ticks.
 Using insect repellant and wearing long socks and protecting clothing can help prevent tick bites.
 Outdoor enthusiasts should regularly perform "tick checks," evaluating their skin for small ticks, especially in areas where ticks may easily burrow.
 Showering within two hours of returning indoors also can reduce the likelihood of developing Lyme disease.

-Dr. Herbert Lazarus, MD graduated from University of Medicine and Dentistry of New Jersey (UMDNJ) in 1983.
+Dr. Herbert Lazarus, MD graduated from UMDNJ-New Jersey Medical School.
 He completed residency at NYU Langone Medical Center.
 He is certified by the American Board of Pediatrics - Pediatrics and has a state license in New York.

 Residency: NYU Langone Medical Center (1986)